Malthopsis gnoma: Description

 vomer.
 The dorsal fin is supported by 4 or 5 soft rays.
 This species has a maximum published standard length of 6.1 cm.
 There are dark reticulated lines on the body and tail with a dark stripe through the middle of the dorsal fin.

 Distribution and habitat

-Malthopsis gnoma found in the western Atlantic Ocean where its has been recorded from the Bahamas, the Campeche Bank to northwestern Cuba in the southern Gulf of Mexico, in the Caribbean Sea from Cuba through both the Greater and Lesser Antilles as far as Barbados.
-It also occurs along the eastern coast of Central Americafrom Quintana Roo, Mexico to Curaçao.
+Malthopsis gnoma is found in the western Atlantic Ocean where it has been recorded from the Bahamas, the Campeche Bank to northwestern Cuba in the southern Gulf of Mexico, in the Caribbean Sea from Cuba through both the Greater and Lesser Antilles as far as Barbados.
+It also occurs along the eastern coast of Central America from Quintana Roo, Mexico to Curaçao.
 This is a bathydemersal fish which is found on the upper continental slope on soft substrates at depths between 91 and 475 m, typically 275 to 475 m.

 Biology

 Malthopsis gnoma is a carnivorous species feeding on crustaceans, molluscs and worms.
 The eggs and larvae are pelagic.